DE-cr/BSBmonCR/README.md

   read+write routine??)
 To remove ~~any~~most of the offending data, you could use the following command on those files:
   `perl -ni.bak -e'tr/:,0-9\n//cd; print if tr/,//==6 && /^\d\d:\d\d,/'`[^2]

-[^2]: On Windows, use double quotes instead of single quotes.